 Open houses are great venues for learning about schools and getting a feel for their environment.
 For general advice on open house visits, check out our guide on school visits.
 You can also read our guide to questions to ask private schools and private school interview questions.

-The cost of Waldorf schools in Ontario is, on average, lower than the cost of other private schools in Ontario.
-It’s also on the lower side of private school tuition in general.
+The cost of a Waldorf school in Ontario is, on average, lower than other private schools in Ontario.
+It is also on the lower side of private school tuition in general, making a Waldorf school an attractive option for families.

-Keep in mind, many Ontario Waldorf schools offer needs-based financial aid, such as bursaries or tuition relief.
-Other schools offer scholarships, which are given based on merit.
+Many Waldorf schools in Ontario offer needs-based financial aid, such as bursaries or tuition relief.
+Some also provide scholarships awarded on merit.
 Learn more about needs- and merit-based financial aid in our guide to financial aid.
+Families who are interested in the Waldorf curriculum can also explore how financial support can help make it accessible.

-Below, you’ll find the range of costs for private Waldorf schools in Ontario (including schools in Toronto and Burlington):
+Below, you’ll find the range of costs for private Waldorf schools in Ontario, including locations in Toronto and Burlington:

 Primary curriculum | Secondary curriculum | Curriculum pace | Academic culture | Average class size | Language immersion | Special needs support | Tech integration |